temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

 The Id is a short string of numbers and letters, at least five characters long.
 The identifier remains constant for the entire time a customer uses Temporal Cloud.

-To find an Account Id, log in to Temporal Cloud.
+To find an Account Id, follow these steps:

+1. Log into Temporal Cloud.
+2. Navigate to the Namespace list page from the left-side vertical navigation.

-Navigate to the Namespace list page from the left-side vertical navigation.
+The Account Id is the alphanumeric character string found after the period in any Cloud Namespace Navigate to the Namespace list page from the left-side vertical navigation.
 The Account Id is the alphanumeric character string found after the period in any Cloud Namespace name.